Introduction

 sha256 string | The SHA-256 fingerprint of the DER-encoded leaf certificate, as lowercase hex.
 Read-only |

-key_type string | The type ("rsa" or "ecdsa") of key certified by this certificate.
+key_type string | The type ("rsa" or "ecdsa") of certificate's key.
 Read-only |

 leaf string | The DER-encoded leaf certificate, transmitted in base64 with no line breaks.
 Read-only |